Skyffox/Advent-of-Code/README.md

 # Advent-of-Code
 Python solutions to the [Advent of Code](https://adventofcode.com/) problems.

 The goal is to keep my programming knowledge fresh.
+I love how most of the AoC problems can be solved with basic problem solving and can be further optimized by thinking of effective data structures and sometimes memoization

 I try not to use any libraries to make things short or predefined algorithms and just stick to what native Python provides.